 Finding or Becoming a Donor

 A child having an allogeneic transplant (using someone else’s bone marrow or stem cells) needs a donor who is matched by tissue typing.
 Those having an autologous transplant (using their own cells) do not need a donor.
 If your child needs a donor, it’s important for you to understand how tissue matching works, how to find a matched donor, and what happens if no matched donor can be found.
+Today, lack of a donor is rarely a limitation to bone marrow transplantation.

 What Does Matching Mean?